 Where third party data or the Investment Adviser's qualitative assessment indicates that an issuer is potentially doing significant harm based on a PAI threshold, the Investment Adviser will do additional due diligence to better understand and assess negative impacts indicated by third party or proprietary data.
 If the Investment Adviser concludes that the issuer is not causing significant harm based on its analysis, it may proceed with the investment and the rationale for that decision will then be documented.
-For example, the Investment Adviser may conclude an issuer is not causing significant harm for that decision will then be documented.
-For example, the Investment Adviser may conclude an issuer is not causing significant harm if (i) the Investment Adviser sown research demonstrates that the issuer is most likely not causing significant harm; or (i) the issuer is taking steps to mitigate or remediate that harm through the adoption of timebound targets and there are meaningful signs of improvement and positive change.
+For example, the Investment Adviser may conclude an issuer is not causing significant harm is eason to believe that third-party data is inaccurate and the Investment Adviser's own research demonstrates that the issuer is most likely not causing significant harm; or (i) the issuer is taking steps to mitigate or remediate that harm through the adoption of timebound targets and there are meaningful signs of improvement and positive change.